ninaelkadi/poppy/soybean/README.md

 <param ve-iframe src="https://archive.org/embed/different-uses-for-soybeans-the-henry-fords-innovation-nation">

-## The Creation of Ghost Acres
+## The Changing Amazon

-“Sojización” is a term used to describe the change in the landscape – primarily from rainforest to soybean fields – in the Amazon.
-33 This era began in what is known as the “Second Great Acceleration,” a period when “the [center] of gravity of soy’s trade network shifted from the Global North to the Global South.”34 The Great Acceleration, which began around 1950, “emphasizes the shift of worldwide resource extraction, exchange, processing, usage and deposition on an unprecedented scale from the mid-twentieth century onwards”35 This extraction is a hallmark of sojización; in South America, almost all soy is exported to China or European countries.
-Thus, the natural resources of the region – like the rainforest – are being depleted for the consumption or use of people in countries abroad, creating an ecosystem known as “ghost acres.”36
+Sojización is the term used to describe the change in the Amazonian landscape—its evolution from rainforest to soybean fields.[^37]  This process began in what is called the “Second Great Acceleration,” a period that began around 1950, when “the [center] of gravity of soy’s trade network shifted from the Global North to the Global South.”[^38] It comprised mass-scale interventions marking “the shift of worldwide resource extraction, exchange, processing, usage and deposition on an unprecedented scale from the mid-twentieth century onwards.”[^39] A hallmark of this extractive approach in South America was sojización, since almost all soy produced in South America is exported to Asia or Europe.
+As a result, the natural resources of the region, especially its rainforest, are being depleted for consumption in countries abroad, creating ecosystems known as “ghost acres.”[^40]
 <param ve-knightlab-timeline source="1iLFw-10EhV01iszqWYE68qcZcGvSZVaMkqrCYh9BU4o" timenav-position="bottom" hash-bookmark="false” initial-zoom="1" height="750">

 The rising demand for soybeans is due to their use as a high-protein animal feed.
 In 1995, the Chinese government began prioritizing the cultivation of human-food crops such as rice and wheat due to population increases.
 China thus reduced the production of animal-feed crops like soy, and instead turned to countries like Brazil for import.37 In 2018, the annual flow of soybean from Brazil to China amounted to 27 million USD, and “the associated deforestation risk amounted to 61,500 ha, from which 34,600 ha resulted from the Brazilian-Chinese trade.
 Since forests serve as a sink of greenhouse gases, Brazilian deforestation caused 10.0 Mt emissions of carbon dioxide to the atmosphere, of which the Chinese share was 5.6 Mt.”38